arlofonseca/fivem-parking/README.md

 ## Installation

-1. Install resource dependencies:
+- Install resource dependencies:
    - [oxmysql](https://github.com/overextended/oxmysql)
    - [ox_lib](https://github.com/overextended/ox_lib)
    - [ox_target](https://github.com/overextended/ox_target) is not required but provides additional functionality
+- Open a command-line terminal (e.g. Terminal, Command Prompt).
+- Enter `npm install -g pnpm` to globally install the package.
-2. Download or clone the repo with `git clone https://github.com/bebomusa/bgarage`.
+- Download a [release](https://github.com/bebomusa/bgarage/releases/latest) build to skip the next steps or clone the repo with `git clone https://github.com/bebomusa/bgarage`.
+- Find your way inside of the `web` directory using `cd web`.
+- Install dependencies with `pnpm i`.
+- Build the resource with `pnpm build`.
-3. Execute the queries in `sql/install.sql` in your database.
+- Execute the queries in `sql/install.sql` in your database.
-4. Include `start bgarage` where your resources are being started.
+- Include `start bgarage` where your resources are being started.
-5. Adjust `config.lua` to fit your needs.
+- Adjust `config.lua` to fit your needs.

 ## Usage